Breefield/typecatcher/README.md

 Grabs all the fonts from a Typekit and installs them.

+#### Prerequisites

+You have a Typekit kit created and you've added the domain "localhost" to it.

 ### Running the downloader
 In order to download a TypeKit kit, run the following after cloning the repo:
 ```